Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 validator : string
     Name of the validating software reporting the error.

+validatorVersion : array of string
+    List of versions of the validating software that produce the error message for the set of the referred files.

 errorMessage : string
     The message reported and identified by the validating software.
 The message can be (should be) exact match but may contain regular expressions if the message contains varying data in the middle of the string, such as a file name or an offset.
 A certain amount of uncertainty inevitably hovers around when raisin-picking the error message from validator output.
 The output example field may be used to provide implicit reasoning for the picked string or pattern.
 Notes field may be used for explicit reasoning.